-50. Senatus may authorise the conferment of posthumous degrees, diplomas and certificates if proposed by the College and approved by the Curriculum and Student Progression Committee.
+62. Senatus may authorise the conferment of posthumous degrees, diplomas and certificates if proposed by the College and approved by the Curriculum and Student Progression Committee.
 A posthumous award is conferred where the student has significantly completed the relevant year of study at the time of death.

-51. In exceptional circumstances Senatus may authorise the conferment of aegrotat degrees, which are unclassified.
+63. In exceptional circumstances Senatus may authorise the conferment of aegrotat degrees, which are unclassified.
 Each such conferment requires a proposal from the College concerned to be approved by the Curriculum and Student Progression Committee.
-An aegrotat degree is conferred only where the student was nearly qualified to receive the degree and was unable to complete it due to circumstances beyond his or her control.
+An aegrotat degree is conferred only where the student was nearly qualified to receive the degree and was unable to complete it due to circumstances beyond their control.
 Before any proposal is referred to Senatus, the College must check that the student is willing to receive the degree aegrotat.

-B College of Humanities and Social Sciences Undergraduate Degree Regulations: Degree Specific Regulations
+B College of Arts, Humanities and Social Sciences Undergraduate Degree Regulations: Degree Specific Regulations

-52. These degree programme requirements relate to undergraduate programmes in the College of Humanities and Social Science.
+64. These degree programme requirements relate to undergraduate programmes in the College of Arts, Humanities and Social Sciences.
 They are additional to, and should be read in conjunction with, the General Undergraduate Degree Regulations above, which apply to all undergraduate programmes, unless otherwise stated.

-53. The College Fitness to Practise policy is available at: http://www.ed.ac.uk/schools-departments/humanities-soc-sci/academic-administration/student-conduct/fitness-to-practise
+65. The College Fitness to Practise policy is available at: www.ed.ac.uk/arts-humanities- soc-sci/taught-students/student-conduct/fitness-to-practise